hudsonty/youwillneverwin/README.md

 1. Fork this repository
 2. Go to [vercel.com](https://vercel.com)
 3. Import the project
-4. Set the output directory to `/static`
-5. Deploy and share your own URL
+4. Deploy and share your own URL

 ## Disclaimer